Staying Compliant: Unravel the Revised Personal Income Tax in Vietnam for 2024

 • Single-employer income or limited additional income allows employer authorization for finalization by March 31.

-• For tax refunds, credits, or liabilities, individuals must finalize by April 30.
+• For Individuals self-settle income tax return, individuals must finalize and payment by April 30.

 • Those with straightforward tax matters not owing taxes may skip finalization, but all are encouraged for future complexities.